Optimal stopping of a Hilbert space valued diffusion: an infinite dimensional variational inequality: Setting and preliminary estimates

 in $\mathcal{H}$.
 We denote by $X^x$ a mild solution of \eqref{SDE-infty}.
 When the starting time is $t$ rather than zero the solution is denoted by $X^{t,x}$.
 To simplify exposition we have chosen an SDE driven by a 1-dimensional Brownian motion, however our results may be also extended to $\mathcal{H}$-valued Brownian motions with trace-class covariance operator.
 In this paper we will rely on the infinite sequence of Brownian motions $W$ to find finite dimensional approximations of $X^x$ driven by a SDEs similar to \eqref{SDE-infty} but with Brownian motion $\overline{W}^{(n)}:=(W^0,\ldots,W^n)^\intercal$ instead of $W^0$.

 We aim to study the infinite dimensional optimal stopping problem

 with $\tau$ a stopping time with respect to the filtration $\{\mathcal{F}_t,t\in[0,T]\}$ and with gain function $\Theta:[0,T]\times\mathcal{H}\to\mathbb{R}$ such that $\Theta\ge0$ and $(t,x)\mapsto\Theta(t,x)$ continuous.
-Although infinite-dimensional optimal stopping problems like \eqref{OS1} have been proposed by several Authors (see, for example, \cite{Bar-Mar08}, \cite{Ch-Men89}, \cite{Gat-Sw99}, \cite{Zab97}, \cite{Zab01}), here we provide an alternative algorithm for the characterization of the value function $\mathcal{U}$.
+Although infinite-dimensional optimal stopping problems like \eqref{OS1} have been proposed by several Authors (see, for example, \cite{Bar-Mar08}, \cite{Ch-Men89}, \cite{Gat-Sw99}, \cite{Zab97}, \cite{Zab01}), here we provide an alternative method to characterize the value function $\mathcal{U}$.
 Our results might be extended to the case of a discounted gain function, if the discount factor is a Lipschitz-continuous, non-negative function of $X$.
 In order to work out problem \eqref{OS1} we need to specify some properties of $\Theta$, $\sigma$ and $A$.
 For that we introduce suitable Gauss-Sobolev spaces.

 Define the positive, linear operator $Q:\mathcal{H}\to\mathcal{H}$ by

 with $\sum^\infty_{i=1}{\lambda_i}<\infty$; i.e., $Q$ is of trace class.
 Consider the centered Gaussian measure $\mu$ with covariance operator $Q$ (cf. \cite{Bogachev}, \cite{DaPr}, \cite{DaPr-Zab04}); that is, the restriction to the vectors\footnote{$\ell_2$ denotes the set of infinite vectors $x:=(x_1,x_2,\ldots)$ such that $\sum_{k}{x_k^2}<+\infty$.} $x\in\ell_2$ of the infinite product measure